VAT and Sales Tax Rates in United States for 2013

 The current United States VAT (Value Added Tax) is 10.00%.

 The VAT is a sales tax that applies to the purchase of most goods and services, and must be collected and submitted by the merchant to the United States governmental revenue department.

-United States has one of the lowest VAT tax rates in the world, charging a maximum VAT rate of 10%.Countries with similar VAT rates include New Zealand with a VAT of 13%, Luxembourg with a VAT of 15% and Spain with a VAT of 16%.
+United States has one of the lowest VAT tax rates in the world, charging a maximum VAT rate of 10%.Countries with similar VAT rates include New Zealand with a VAT of 13%, Luxembourg with a VAT of 15% and Israel with a VAT of 16%.

 |VAT/Sales Tax||Reduced VAT Rate||World VAT Rank|

 Visitors to United States may be able to get a refund of the United States VAT tax paid on any goods bought for deportation.
 To get a VAT refund, you must present receipts for the goods purchased (and possibly proof of your deportation of the goods) to a United States VAT refund station (which are often found in airports, tourist offices, or international travel hubs).

 Some localities have a minimum purchase price for which a VAT refund can be claimed, or certain purchase types which cannot be made tax-free.
 A VAT refund of up to 10.00% of your total expenditures may be refunded for qualifying purchases.
 Regulations on VAT and sales tax refunds vary across countries and by region, so be sure to check ahead before expecting a United States VAT refund.

 United States VAT Law For Businesses and Merchants

 Businesses in United States are required to collect a sales tax of 10.00% on behalf of the government, which they must submit to the applicable United States revenue department in a periodical VAT tax return.
 Unlike the United States' sales tax, which is only charged on sales to end consumers, the VAT is collected on all sales - even of raw materials.